Users & User Groups

 User Account Requirements

-The user account you use to log into Resolver must have Administrator permission to edit the User Profile.
+The user account you use to log into Resolver must have Administrator or the User Management or Settings Management advanced permissions to edit users.

 Related Information/Setup